SpiderMonkey1975/IFOS2D/README.md

   **G717**: a much larger production configuration used to exploit the new parallelism and performance features of IFOS2D that runs at 7500 cores.
 A SLURM job submission file can be found at IFOS2D/par/jobscripts/jobscript_G717.slurm
   - parameter input files are located at IFOS2D/par/in_and_out (G717_FW.json and G717_INV.json)
   - example SLURM job submission file is located at IFOS2D/par/jobscripts/jobscript_G717.slurm

+# Running the small testcase

+This is an easy proof-of-concept configuration meant for new users and when first installing IFOS2D on a new system.
+We will assume you have access to INTEL compilers and want to use parallel I/O for this example.
+You build the appropriate IFOS2D binary as so:

+   cd IFOS2D/par
+   make distclean
+   make INTEL_COMPILER=1 PARALLEL_IO=1

+Now make sure you set the output directories for the run in the appropriate json files.

+   cd in_and_out
+   open test_FW.json and set MFILE and SEIS_FILE to appropriate locations.
+Preferably this would be a large and fast filesystem open test_INV.json and set MFILE, SEIS_FILE, DATA_DIR, JACOBIAN and INV_MODELFILE to the same fast filesystem

+Finally, we setup the SLURM jobscript for our test run

+   cd ..
+   cp jobscripts/jobscript_TEST.slurm ./job
+   open job and set WORKDIR to appropriate output directory.
+This NEEDS to be the same output directory specified in the test_FW.json and test_INV.json input files

+Please note that you MUST make a copy of the appropriate jobscript into your par/ subdirectory.

+And we submit the job to the SLURM scheduler

+   sbatch job

+# Running the large production case (G717)

+This is a large and more complex simulation suitable for running on large numbers of CPUs on supercomputers.
+Currently this configuration expects to run on 7500 cores.
+Again, we assume that you have access to Intel compilers.
+It is strongly recommended that parallel I/O is enabled for these runs.

+   cd IFOS2D/par
+   make distclean
+   make INTEL_COMPILER=1 PARALLEL_IO=1 G717=1

+Notice that two seperate binaries (IFOS2D and IFOS2Dinv) are generated corresponding to the forward-only and inverse simulations.

+Now we set the output directories for the run in the appropriate json files.

+   cd in_and_out
+   open G717_FW.json and set MFILE and SEIS_FILE to appropriate locations.
+Preferably this would be a large and fast filesystem open G717_INV.json and set MFILE, SEIS_FILE, DATA_DIR, JACOBIAN and INV_MODELFILE to the same fast filesystem

+It is strongly recommended that the filesystem you specify be a parallel filesystem based on Lustre, GPFS or similar technology.

+We setup the SLURM jobscript as so

+   cd ..
+   cp jobscripts/jobscript_G717.slurm ./job
+   open job and set WORKDIR to appropriate output directory.
+This NEEDS to be the same output directory specified in the G717_FW.json and G717_INV.json input files

+Please note that you MUST make a copy of the appropriate jobscript into your par/ subdirectory.

+And we submit the job to the SLURM scheduler

+   sbatch job